As slang, blow also means to leave. Here are some examples:

 - My boss is always blowing his cool at Fred, even though Fred is working hard.
 It may be a personal problem.

 Well, I think it is time for me to blow this lesson.
-Can you think of other idioms with blow?
 Have you ever blown your money in a casino?
 Does your boss blow his cool?

 Leave a comment below and let us know!